About My Therapy Practice

 I’ve worked in a range of settings, including schools, community mental health clinics, and private practice, which has shaped how I understand people, relationships, and care.
 I remain engaged in ongoing consultation to support thoughtful and ethical work.
 I’m deeply committed to this practice, and I continue my own therapy—something I believe is essential to showing up with presence, care, honesty, and authenticity, both as a psychotherapist and as a person.

-My training has included working with survivors of sexual trauma, human trafficking, intimate partner violence, and domestic abuse.
+My training has included working with survivors of sexual trauma, intimate partner violence, domestic abuse, and human trafficking.
 In that work, I’ve been continually struck by people’s capacity for resilience, and I aim to support a process of healing that feels meaningful, steady, and at your own pace.

 License and Certifications